davenkin/andy-springboot-sample/README.md

 ## Sample implementation code

+The `src/main/java/com/company/andy/feature/equipment` and `src/main/java/com/company/andy/feature/maintenance` folder
-The `src/test/java/com/company/andy/sample` folder contains various common coding practices that should be followed when writing your own code.
-Please refer to [sample code introduction](src/test/java/com/company/andy/sample/sample-code-introduction.md) for more detail.
+contain various common coding practices that should be followed when writing your own code.

+- There are 2 main business entities:
+    - `Equipment`: Represents an equipment that needs to be managed, such as a computer.
+    - `MaintenanceRecord`: Represents a maintenance record created for an `Equipment`.
+- The business stories includes:
+    - Create an `Equipment`.
+    - Update the `name` of an `Equipment`.
+The updated name should also be reflected in all `MaintenanceRecord`s for this
+      `Equipment`,this is achieved using domain event.
+    - Update the `holder` of an `Equipment`.
+    - Delete an `Equipment`.
+This should also delete all `MaintenanceRecord`s for this `Equipment`, this is achieved using domain event.
+    - Create a `MaintenanceRecord`.
+Its `status` will be used to update the `status` of the `Equipment`, this is achieved using domain event.
+- It is recommended that you keep these sample code as references until you have implemented at least two real business entities.

 ## Top level business entities (Aggregate Roots)